True Immigrant Tales: The Many Interpreters at Ellis Island

 With thousands of immigrants were arriving daily, Ellis Island officials were hard pressed to find enough interpreters to process the many nationalities.
 In 1911, Commissioner William Williams reported to his superior in Washington on how many interpreters knew how many languages and pleaded for more multi-lingual personnel: “Languages known by interpreters: Arabic (2), Albanian (2), … More True Immigrant Tales: The Many Interpreters at Ellis Island

-True Immigrant Tales: The Stench of Steerage
+True Immigrant Stories_27: The Stench of Steerage

 This is an account of an undercover U.S. government inspector sailing to the United States with central and eastern Europeans in steerage class from Gdansk, Poland, in 1908.
 “The steerage was located in the bow of the vessel.
-The first entirely enclosed deck extending the entire length and width of the steamer was termed the … More True Immigrant Tales: The Stench of Steerage
+The first entirely enclosed deck extending the entire length and width of the steamer was termed the … More True Immigrant Stories_27: The Stench of Steerage

 True Immigrant Tales: After Ellis Island